Can a helmet or a cap with a bunch of tiny light bulbs in it stop your hair loss and even regrow thicker, fuller hair?

 The Kiierr works on AA batteries and is completely hands-free and portable.

-Treatment time is 30 minutes every other day, and the cap is 100% hands-free and portable, so you can walk around freely while you doing the treatments.
+Treatment time is 30 minutes every other day, and the cap is 100% hands-free and portable, so you can walk around freely while doing the treatments.

-The combination of the highest strength and a reasonable price makes it our top pick for 2024.
+The combination of the highest strength and a reasonable price makes it our top pick for 2025.

 Kiierr’s customer service is responsive and reliable, and you get a long free trial – 7 months.